altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 'R::Over here, come look at this.'
 *Rossin pointed to the plaque*
 ~Martha hesitated briefly~
-*Felix entered through the door*
+*Felix entered through the door.
-*Martha turned her head to Rossin, then walked forward* 'R::Trust me, over here - now.'
+Martha turned her head to Rossin, then walked forward* 'R::Trust me, over here - now.'
 *Martha sighed and walked over to where Rossin was pointing* 'R::Blank.'